floriandejonckheere/abo-autonomic-systems-carla/ai/state_machine.md

 This file describes the vehicle state machine.
 It uses [MermaidJS](https://mermaid.js.org/) to display the diagram.

-For convenience, epsilon transitions and crashed state are not included in the diagram.

 ```mermaid
 ---
 title: Vehicle state machine